-Wilson, a Democrat, was the representative for New York's 3rd congressional district from 1913 to 1915.
+Wilson was the representative for New York’s 3rd congressional district and was a Democrat.
+He served from 1913 to 1915.

 From Dec 1899 to Mar 1915, Wilson missed 689 of 961 roll call votes, which is 71.7%.
 This is much worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.